Indian Army during World War II: Background

-Organization
+Organisation

 The Indian Army of 1939 was different from the Indian Army during World War I (also a British force); it had been reformed in 1922, moving away from single battalion regiments to multi-battalion regiments.
 Overall, the army was reduced to 21 cavalry regiments and 107 infantry battalions.
 The field army now consisted of four infantry divisions and five cavalry brigades.
 There was a covering force of 12 infantry brigades to protect the North West Frontier from incursions and one third of the infantry, 43 battalions, were allocated to internal security and to aid the civil power.
 In the 1930s, the Indian Army began a programme of modernisation—they now had their own artillery—the Indian Artillery Regiment—and the cavalry had started to mechanise.
 By 1936, the Indian Army had committed to supplying in wartime a brigade each for Singapore, the Persian Gulf, the Red Sea, Burma and two for Egypt.

 But, by 1939, further reductions had reduced the Indian Army to 18 cavalry regiments and 96 infantry battalions, in total 194,373 men including 34,155 non-combatants.
 They could also call upon 15,000 men from the Frontier Irregular Force, 22,000 men from the Auxiliary Force (India), consisting of European and Anglo-Indian volunteers, 19,000 from the Indian Territorial Force, and 53,000 from the Indian State forces.

 There were twenty two regular regiments of cavalry, which supplied tank and armoured car units.
 (Seven more were raised during the war.)
 There were twenty regular Indian regiments of infantry (including the Burma Rifles) and ten Gurkha regiments.
 Before the war, all the Indian regiments had at least two battalions, and most had more.
 The Gurkha regiments had two battalions each.
 During the war, the Gurkha regiments raised a further two battalions each, while the Indian regiments raised up to fifteen each.
 Two further regiments (the Assam Regiment and the Burma Regiment) were created during the war.

 The Indian Army started World War II underprepared and short of modern weapons and equipment.
 It had not expected to be involved in any hostilities and had been advised after the outbreak of war in Europe, by the British government, that it was unlikely to be required at all.
-So, it was with some surprise when the 4th Infantry and 5th Infantry divisions were requested to serve in the North African and East African Campaigns and four mule companies to join the British Expeditionary Force in France.
+So, it was with some surprise when the 4th Infantry and 5th Infantry divisions were requested to serve in the North African and East African campaigns and four mule companies to join the British Expeditionary Force in France.